Montana–Montana State football rivalry: 2022

 The 2022 version attracted ESPN's College GameDay to Bozeman.
 Pre-game festivities attracted fans from around the state representing both schools onto the Montana State campus and many of them stayed up all night to have a spot near the stage.
 Longtime host Lee Corso, who traditionally makes his pick for the game being played on location by donning the mascot head of the team he picks, went with MSU mascot Champ's head.

 Corso turned out to be correct.
 After an early 7–7 tie, the Bobcats rattled off 48 unanswered points against Montana, which came into the game with the No. 13 ranking in the nation to MSU's No. 3 ranking.
-The Bobcats finished with a 55–21 win on the heels of a 439-yard team rushing effort.
+The Bobcats humiliated the Grizzlies and finished with a 55–21 win on the heels of a 439-yard team rushing effort.
 MSU didn't attempt a pass against the Grizzlies until the second quarter after running the ball on its first 17 plays.
 The win was the fifth in the last six games for the Bobcats.

 2023

 The 2023 version in Missoula had major implications.
 For the first time in the history of the Brawl of the Wild, both teams entered the game ranked in the top 5 of the FCS Stats poll.
-At stake was the outright Big Sky Conference title and a potential chance at the #2 national seed in the playoffs.
-Montana secured their first Big Sky Conference title since 2009 and earned the #2 seed for the playoffs with a 37–7 victory.
+At stake was the outright Big Sky Conference title and a potential chance at the No. 2 national seed in the playoffs.
+Montana secured their first Big Sky Conference title since 2009 and earned the No. 2 seed for the playoffs with a 37–7 victory.